-Macro Description gdbserver_exec_command Send strings or commands to the GDB Server. hwReset Performs a hardware reset and halt of the target CPU hwResetRunToBp Performs a hardware reset and then executes to the specified address hwResetWithStrategy Performs a hardware reset and halt with delay of the target CPU isBatchMode Checks if C-SPY is running in batch mode or not. jlinkExecCommand Sends a low-level command to the J-Link/J-Trace driver. jtagCommand Sends a low-level command to the JTAG instruction register jtagCP15IsPresent Checks if coprocessor CP15 is available jtagCP15ReadReg Returns the coprocessor CPI5 register value jtagCP15WriteReg Writes to the coprocessor CPI5 register jtagData Sends a low-level data value to the JTAG data register jtagRawRead Returns the read data from the JTAG interface jtagRawSync Writes accumulated data to the JTAG interface jtagRawWrite Accumulates data to be transferred to the JTAG jtagResetTRST Resets the ARM TAP controller via the TRST JTAG signal loadImage Loads an image. memoryRestore Restores the contents of a file to a specified memory zone memorySave Saves the contents of a specified memory area to a file openFile Opens a file for I/O operations orderInterrupt Generates an interrupt popSimulatorInterruptExecuti Informs the interrupt simulation system that an ngStack interrupt handler has finished executing readFile Reads from the specified file readFileByte Reads one byte from the specified file
+Macro Description disableInterrupts Disables generation of interrupts driverType Verifies the driver type emulatorSpeed Sets the emulator clock frequency emulatorStatusCheckOnRead Enables or disables the verification of the CPSR register after each read operation enableInterrupts Enables generation of interrupts evaluate Interprets the input string as an expression and evaluates it. gdbserver_exec_command Send strings or commands to the GDB Server. hwJetResetWithStrategy Performs a hardware reset and a halt of the target CPU. hwReset Performs a hardware reset and a halt of the target CPU hwResetRunToBp Performs a hardware reset and then executes to the specified address hwResetWithStrategy Performs a hardware reset and halt with delay of the target CPU isBatchMode Checks if C-SPY is running in batch mode or not. jlinkExecCommand Sends a low-level command to the J-Link/J-Trace driver. jtagCommand Sends a low-level command to the JTAG instruction register jtagCP15IsPresent Checks if coprocessor CP15 is available jtagCP15ReadReg Returns the coprocessor CP15 register value jtagCP15WriteReg Writes to the coprocessor CP15 register jtagData Sends a low-level data value to the JTAG data register jtagRawRead Returns the read data from the JTAG interface jtagRawSync Writes accumulated data to the JTAG interface jtagRawWrite Accumulates data to be transferred to the JTAG jtagResetTRST Resets the ARM TAP controller via the TRST JTAG signal loadImage Loads an image.